 The Aflac logo symbolizes family and the key to material and financial prosperity.
 It uniquely conveys this idea because the company represented by the emblem specializes in family insurance.
-The friendly, welcoming, and open sign instills trust and confidence in the future, as it consists of unique elements that bring hope.
+The friendly, welcoming, and open sign instills trust and confidence for the future, as it features unique elements that bring hope.

 Aflac: Brand overview